Different ways of solving quadratics

 Wow!
 The opportunity for errors go way, way down.
 Much less chance of calculator mistake.

 There is another benefit to writing it this way.
-Now, it is very clear, there is a value for the axis of symmetry, and to that value, we add, and subtract, the same value.
+Now, it is very clear, why there is a value for the axis of symmetry, and to that value, we add, and subtract, the same value to get the roots.
+Symmetry is easily expressed in the equation.

 Aha!
 We have a middle ‘point’ and a ‘point’ on either side that is the same distance away!